shiplu/bitlbee/protocols/omegle/README.md

 If the contact is offline you can still talk to him or `allow` him to start talking, it will disconnect when the partner disconnects.

+By default the plugin adds a buddy called `Stranger`, you can change the prefix and the quantity with the `stranger_prefix` and `auto_add_strangers` options.